mhevery/Largo-docs/Codex/Glossary.md

 - Name: The name is how it appears on your site.
 - Slug: The URL-friendly version of the name.
 It is usually all lowercase and contains only letters, numbers, and hyphens.
 - Description: The description is not prominent by default; however, some themes may show it.
 - Archive Sidebar: The sidebar to show on this term's archive, chosen from a list of sidebars.
-Additional sidebars can be created in *Appearance &gt; Theme Options &gt; Layout Options &gt; Sidebar Options &gt; by entering names of new sidebars in the box.
+Additional sidebars can be created in *Appearance &gt; Theme Options &gt; Layout Options &gt; Sidebar Options* by entering names of new sidebars in the box.

 **Taxonomy**: a way to label and organize the posts on your site.